Petrol cars – should you sell?

 Will petrol cars be banned?

-The current Government ‘Road to Zero’ strategy states that only cars which are “effectively” zero emissions can be sold past 2040, which could include plug-in hybrids alongside pure electric and hydrogen cars.
+The current Government ‘Road to Zero’ strategy states that only cars that are “effectively” zero emissions can be sold past 2030, which could include plug-in hybrids alongside pure electric and hydrogen cars.

 The Government has been under pressure to bring the date forward to as early as 2030.
 But concerns about the necessary infrastructure ranging from charging points and stress on the National Grid, to having enough certified mechanics, mean it’s unlikely to come any sooner than 2035.